When to use yield instead of return in Python?

-The yield statement suspends function’s execution and sends a value back to caller, but retains enough state to enable function to resume where it is left off.
+The yield statement suspends function’s execution and sends a value back to the caller, but retains enough state to enable function to resume where it is left off.
 When resumed, the function continues execution immediately after the last yield run.
-This allows its code to produce a series of values over time, rather them computing them at once and sending them back like a list.
+This allows its code to produce a series of values over time, rather than computing them at once and sending them back like a list.

 Let’s see with an example:

 Return sends a specified value back to its caller whereas Yield can produce a sequence of values.
 We should use yield when we want to iterate over a sequence, but don’t want to store the entire sequence in memory.

 Yield are used in Python generators.
 A generator function is defined like a normal function, but whenever it needs to generate a value, it does so with the yield keyword rather than return.
 If the body of a def contains yield, the function automatically becomes a generator function.

 1 4 9 16 25 36 49 64 81 100

 This article is contributed by Arpit Agarwal.
 If you like GeeksforGeeks and would like to contribute, you can also write an article and mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above

 Attention geek!
 Strengthen your foundations with the Python Programming Foundation Course and learn the basics.

 To begin with, your interview preparations Enhance your Data Structures concepts with the Python DS Course.
 And to begin with your Machine Learning Journey, join the Machine Learning – Basic Level Course